Electronic/fiber artwork by Phillip Stearns

 A really high climb and then a really big yell.
 Still, were there similar supports on the outside of the silo?
 Could she climb down on the outside once she'd climbed up on the inside, and then perhaps look for Mac and together they could have a good laugh about it and how sweaty and dirty and ugly she'd gotten—"Beauty queen, my ass!"—a good laugh before—maybe—she went into the living room and took the antique anvil off the mantle and began dropping it on all manner of sensitive areas of who she'd forever after have to refer to as her ex-husband, possibly her late husband?

 Analysis, Kay finally decided, might make you wise, but it won't necessarily make you free.

 What, she wondered, was Mac's plan?

 Mac thought there might be enough digestive gases in there to cause Kay to suffocate, but the silo was open at the top so you couldn't count on it.
 The cap had blown off during a storm and he didn't have the three-thousand bucks to get it fixed.
-He'd do it himself someday, maintenance always high on Mac's lists of things that need to be done.
+He'd do it himself someday, maintenance always high on Mac's lists of things needing to be done.